junxit/us-congress-bills-110/metadata.md

 - 2008-06-17 — Placed on the House Calendar, Calendar No. 235.
 - 2008-06-17 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 110-716.
 - 2008-06-17 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 110-716.
+- 2008-06-18 — Considered under suspension of the rules. (consideration: CR H5502-5506)
+- 2008-06-18 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1150.
+- 2008-06-18 — Motion to reconsider laid on the table Agreed to without objection.
+- 2008-06-18 — Mr. Thompson (MS) moved to suspend the rules and agree to the resolution, as amended.
+- 2008-06-18 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H5502)
+- 2008-06-18 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H5502)